richardhaslam/frackit/appl/example2/README.md

 of the part of a geometry that is contained inside of another geometry.

-Finally, after the desired number of entities has been created, we cast the entities into an instance of a `ContainedEntityNetwork`, using the corresponding builder class:
+Finally, after the desired number of entities has been created, we cast the entities into an instance of the class `ContainedEntityNetwork`, using the corresponding builder class:

 ```cpp
 ContainedEntityNetworkBuilder builder;